ShukuratBello/100DaysOfCode/README.md

 # Day 4 - 04/09/2023
 I had a slow tired day today so I only learnt for loops and while loops with COrey's Youtube Videos

+# Day 5 - 05/09/2023
+I learnt how to write functions with python and tried my hands at some examples.
+I've always struggled with functions in the past and will need to practice more to better understand it.